 If you’re an owner of a small business, would you be willing to hire some of our veteran clients?
 Or, if you own a small apartment complex or a few houses, maybe you could consider renting them to some of our clients.
 They would greatly appreciate your willingness provide them with housing and employment assistance.
-Kirsten (see below) can get you connected to appropriate staff members.
+Morgan (see below) can get you connected to appropriate staff members.

 6. Keep food or gifts cards in your car to hand out to homeless veterans

 One of the things our vets value the most is being treated like a real human being.
 Often a small gesture like handing an apple or a granola bar to a homeless veteran on the street can show that person that you care about their well-being.
 A gift card to a nearby grocery store could also be helpful.